 Antioxidants in grapeseed oil help protect the skin from sun damage and dryness.
 Along with vitamin E, they may also delay the aging process by keeping the skin moisturized against fine wrinkles and lines.9

 How to use: Here’s a simple recipe for a moisturizer that can help treat dermatitis and other dry skin conditions.
 Take 1/4 cup of grapeseed oil and add 10–20 drops of tea tree oil.
 You could also add 10 drops each of jojoba oil or carrot oil.
-Shake well and massage into skin to moisturize.10
+Shake well and massage

 Reduce Skin Scars And Under-Eye Circles